zeroluck/docs/sources/customize/script.md

 The script manager reloads scripts automatically without needing to restart the application once `oxRevision` is increased.

-The `getApiVersion` method allows API changes in order to do transparent migration from an old script to a new API.
-Currently all scripts should return `1`.
-For example, in the future it is planned to extend the API of any script and call new method(s) only if API version > 2, etc. exists.

 ## Interception Script Logs

 The log files regarding interception scripts are not stored in the